Minimum Cost Loop Nests for Contraction of a Sparse Tensor with a Tensor Network: Evaluation

 \textbf{Datasets:} To evaluate the kernels, we use sparse tensors from Formidable Repository of Open Sparse Tensors and Tools (FROSTT) \cite{frostt} and 1998 DARPA Intrusion Detection Evaluation \cite{hanten2}.
 For further analysis, we generate random sparse tensors with various dimensions and sparsities.
 The dense tensors are populated with random data / nonzero positions.
 If a tensor has identical dimensions, $N$ is used to represent size of the dimensions.
 A dense tensor shares some of its indices with the sparse tensor.
-The dimensions of the non-shared indices are denoted using $R$.
-For TTTc on order 6 tensors, we choose $R=16$. \\ \textbf{MTTKRP:} In Figure \ref{fig:single_node_mttkrp} we compare the single node performance of SpTTN-Cyclops to that of the other frameworks.
+The dimensions of the non-shared indices are denoted using $R$. \\ \textbf{MTTKRP:} In Figure \ref{fig:single_node_mttkrp}, we compare the single thread performance of SpTTN-Cyclops to that of the other frameworks.
 One of the optimal schedules to compute an order 3 MTTKRP in Equation \ref{eqn:mttkrp} is to have a loop nest that partially contracts $\tsr{T}$ with $\tsr{U}$, and then with $\tsr{V}$.
 This reduces the number of operations when compared to an unfactorized approach of TACO.
 SpTTN-Cyclops and SPLATT implement this factorize-and-fuse approach.
 We observe speedups of $1.3$x to $3.4$x when compared to TACO.
-SparseLNR fails to fuse loops within a kernel and has similar performance as TACO.
-We see speedups of $1.5$x to $1.7$x, and slowdowns of $0.8$x and $0.7$x when compared to SPLATT.
-These performance numbers can be attributed to code level optimizations, for example, compiler assisted loop generation (via metaprogramming) in SpTTN-Cyclops.
+SparseLNR fails to fuse loops for this kernel and has similar performance to TACO.
+SpTTN-Cyclops achieves speedups of $1.5$x to $1.7$x, and slowdowns of $0.8$x and $0.7$x when compared to SPLATT.
 CTF performs poorly when computing MTTKRP across all tensors.
-In Figure \ref{fig:strong_scaling_mttkrp}, we present strong scaling results for MTTKRP using the \texttt{nell-2} tensor and compare it with SPLATT.
-Note that for this comparison, we account only for the compute times in both the frameworks.
-Despite being generic, our approach has performance close to a library implementation which is optimized for a specific kernel.\\ \textbf{TTMc:} We observe substantial speedups over TACO and SparseLNR.
+We also conduct strong scaling experiments for MTTKRP on the \emph{nell-2} tensor.
+Despite being generic, our approach has performance close to SPLATT, a library optimized for a specific kernel.\\ \textbf{TTMc:} We observe substantial speedups over TACO.
 Since we factorize the kernel into pairwise contractions and then fuse loops in SpTTN-Cyclops, there is an asymptotic reduction in computation complexity which translates to these observed speedups.
-We are able to run TTMc with TACO and SparseLNR only on two of the considered tensors, \emph{nell-2} and \emph{vast-3d}.
-On \emph{nell-2}, we observe a speedup of $29.3$x and $110.5$x over TACO and SparseLNR, respectively.
-Similarly, in \emph{vast-3d}, we observe a speedup of $125.9$x and $4$x.
-We observe speedups over CTF in the range of $0.8$x to $12.6$x for the tensors considered (we are unable to run TTMc with CTF on \emph{enron} and \emph{nell-2} tensors).
-On the \emph{nips} tensor where the combination of the imbalanced dimensions of the tensor and the specific value of $R$ does not benefit the fused approach of SpTTN-Cyclops, we see a slowdown of $0.8$x.
-We are unable to execute TTMc on \emph{darpa} using any of the approaches including SpTTN-Cyclops because of the larger memory footprint requirement for the contraction that cannot be accommodated on a single node.
+For an order 3 TTMc kernel (Equation \ref{eqn:ttmc}), SparseLNR generates a schedule that contracts $\tsr{T}$ with $\tsr{U}$, and the result with $\tsr{V}$.
+Only index $i$ is fused across the two pairwise contractions, and requires an intermediate tensor of $K\times R$ dimension.
+If the input tensor expression is $\tsr{S}(i,r,s) = \sum_{j,k} \tsr{T}(i,j,k) \cdot \tsr{V}(k,s) \cdot \tsr{U}(j,r)$, i.e., the position of $\tsr{U}$ and $\tsr{V}$ are interchanged in the expression, then SparseLNR defaults to the unfactorized approach of TACO.
+SpTTN-Cyclops generates a schedule that contracts $\tsr{T}$ with $\tsr{V}$, and the result with $\tsr{U}$.
+Indices $i$ and $j$ are fused, and the intermediate tensor dimension is $S$ (Listing \ref{lst:ttmc_fusion}).